stolostron/integrity-shield/docs/README_QUICK.md

 ### Prepare Kubernets cluster and private registry

-Prepare a Kubernets cluster and private registry, if not already exist.
+Prepare a Kubernetes cluster and private registry, if not already exist.
-The following example create a kind cluster which is a local Kubernetes cluster and a private local container image registry to host the IShield container images.
+The following example creates a kind cluster which is a local Kubernetes cluster and a private local container image registry to host the Integrity Shield container images.

 ```
 $ make create-kind-cluster